Self catering holiday accommodation

 Anglesey has a fine local museum and art gallery on the outskirts of Llangefni, which also boasts an excellent collection of nationally important art and sculpture by local artists.

 Deri Fawr is an ideal centre from which to walk and Anglesey has 650 miles of footpaths.
 The Coastal footpath alone is 125 miles.
 There are several signed cycle ways.
 Much of the coast is designated an Area of Outstanding Natural Beauty or owned by the National Trust.
 We even have a drying room for coats and muddy boots.

-We have extensive local knowledge and can provide an excellent selection of maps and walking guides.
-There are ten walks leaflets available guiding you on 150 miles of way marked footpath in some of the most beautiful coast and countryside in the world.
-We have spent many enjoyable years exploring the beautiful footpaths and cycle paths so we are able to advise our guests on a range of walks depending on ability.
+We have an excellent selection of maps and walking guides.
+There are ten walks leaflets available, guiding you on 150 miles of way marked footpath in some of the most beautiful coast and countryside in the world.

 We are 15 minute walk from Dulas Lagoon and 10 minute drive to Lligwy Beach, possibly the finest beach on Anglesey.

 Anglesey has many excellent places to eat including country pubs, restaurants, cafes and many fish and chip shops and takeaways to suit all tastes and wallets.
 As well as Western cuisine, the island also offers Indian, Chinese and Thai restaurants.

 The lovely seaside towns of Moelfre and Benllech are just a short drive away and both offer pubs, cafés, shops and restaurants.
 Further north you will find some award winning restaurants to explore.
 Just ask us for recommendations and we would be more than happy to advise.